How to Install Jenkins on Ubuntu

 java -version

-2. First, open a terminal window and update the system package repository by running:
+2. Open a terminal window and update the system package repository index:

 sudo apt update